psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Alfred Hewitt here said there was no access but through a store to the garden in which the window was.

 Sarah Woodford: I am the wife of John Woodford and live in Union-road, at West Cowes.
 Last Saturday night, between 11 and 12 o'clock, the prisoner Nobbs was in my house.
-He said he was waiting for " Ned " Woodford.
+He said he was waiting for "Ned" Woodford.
 I heard Woodford talking in the lane, and I said to Nobbs, there is Woodford.
 Nobbs then went out.
-About half-past 2 o'clock Nobbs came back to my house and said, are you not gone to bed yet ?
+About half-past 2 o'clock Nobbs came back to my house and said, are you not gone to bed yet?
 I said, no, but I am just going, and he went away.
 I went to bed about 3 o'clock.
 Nobbs had been in the habit of coming to my house for Woodford.
 I live just between where Nobbs and where Woodford live.
 I know Woodford very well, but he is no relation of mine.

 Mary Philips: I am the wife of Joseph Philips, who keeps the "Tontine," in Cosham-street, Newport.
-On Sunday last, at dinner time, when we opened the house, Nobbs came in and asked me if he could have some dinner ?
+On Sunday last, at dinner time, when we opened the house, Nobbs came in and asked me if he could have some dinner?
 He had some, and gave me a sovereign to pay for it, and I gave him the change.
 He told me that he was going to sea for a nine months' cruise to Alexandria, and he had drawn a month's pay in advance, and that he had come to Newport to have a bit of a spree before he went.
 I had not asked him where he got the money.
 When I closed the house in the afternoon he went away and came back again soon as we opened the door.
 Between 6 and 7 o'clock Woodford came in and stood at the bar, and he had not been there five minutes before a policeman came in and asked me had seen any strange youths there to-day.
 I then pointed out Woodford and to him.
 Woodford had changed a sovereign for a pot of beer and quartern of gin just as the policeman came in.
 The policeman took Nobbs away and left Woodford there.
 He remained there a minute or two and then went away.
 In about ten minutes afterwards he came back again and called for something to drink.
 He staid in the house about five minutes.

 Elizabeth Georgina Watson (a common prostitute): I live in the Tontine-yard.
 On Sunday last Nobbs came to my lodgings.
 I saw he had a sovereign and a half-sovereign in gold.
 He shewed it to me.
 In the evening I was in the Tontine, when Woodford came in, and he went to my lodgings with me.
 He gave me a shilling to pay for a bed and three shillings for myself.
 He then took out of his pocket a handful of papers.
-I said, what have you got there ?
+I said, what have you got there?
 I went to snatch at it and he said, for God's sake don't.
-I said, what have you got here ? and he said, some £5 notes.
-I then said to him, there will be a chance for me to have my things out of pawn in the morning, wont there ? and he gave me one of the notes.
+I said, what have you got here? and he said, some £5 notes.
+I then said to him, there will be a chance for me to have my things out of pawn in the morning, wont there? and he gave me one of the notes.
 I asked him if he was not going to give me something to drink and he gave me three pence to get a pint of ale.
 We drank it, and then went to bed.
 When I went for the ale I saw a policeman and heard that he was searching for some one, and I was afraid and went and threw the note I had in the fire directly.
 After I had been in bed some time I was called up.
 Woodford was asleep.
 I took from his pocket the three other notes and gave them to the man of the house, who came into the room, and he threw them into the fire.
 Woodford had no other papers in his pocket.

 P.S.
 White: I went to Mr. Hewitt's house about 8 o'clock last Sunday morning.
 I first went into the parlour; the window was then open.
 I observed from the window a shutter, which separated the garden from the passage, had been taken down.
 I went from the house to the store.
 On going into the store I saw two panes of glass broken in the window of the door facing the water.
 The glass was lying outside.
 I searched about but could not then find where an entry had been obtained.
 I went to Newport in the afternoon, and about half-past 7 o'clock I went to the Tontine tap, and there apprehended Nobbs.
 He was drunk at the time.
 I searched him and found a sixpence in his pocket.
-I took him into custody, and when I got to the police-station I asked him how he accounted for the money he had been spending at the tap ?
+I took him into custody, and when I got to the police-station I asked him how he accounted for the money he had been spending at the tap?
 He said, a gentleman gave him five shillings for bringing up a carpet-bag; he met him in the street about 10 o'clock on Saturday night.
-I asked him where he left the gentleman ?
+I asked him where he left the gentleman?
 He said, in the street, and he then gave him three halfcrowns.
 On Tuesday last I was in Newport and went to the station.
 Woodford was brought into the room where I was, and I said to him, whatever you like to say I shall put down.
-He then said, " I gave her one and she took the rest away from me, for I had the other three in my pocket when I went up stairs, and when I put on my clothes again I had nothing left but my knife.
+He then said, "I gave her one and she took the rest away from me, for I had the other three in my pocket when I went up stairs, and when I put on my clothes again I had nothing left but my knife.
 We both got into the house—Mr. Hewitt's house, the grocer—and we took the desk, what this money was in, and we broke it open and took out four notes, three sovereigns and half-sovereign, one pound six shillings worth of silver, a fourpenny piece, and three penny worth of coppers.
 We left the desk in Mr. Hewitt's store.
 The store is close to where he hoists up the the *(sic)* things; it's down stairs.
 We left it in an old cask, with the remainder of the notes in it.
 Nobbs brought away one sovereign, half-sovereign, and six shillings.
 I brought up the rest.
 I came away from Cowes about half-past 4 in the afternoon.
 Nobbs and myself broke into the house about half-past 1 or quarter 2 on the Saturday night.
 We got in a clap up at the side of the store.
 The little box is in the tub with the desk.
 The decanters in another tub in the top store."
 I asked him if he would sign that paper and he did so readily.
 I then went to Cowes and to Mr. Hewitt's store, where I found the decanters in a butter tub in one of the upper stores.
 I found the desk and missionary-box in a tea chest in the bottom store, both of which had been wrenched open.
 I then returned to Newport, and the two prisoners were brought out before me and Mr. Campbell.
 Mr. Campbell read out what he had taken down, and Nobbs said, that is all true with the exception that the desk was not in tub but in an old tea chest.
 Nothing else then passed.
 I now produce the desk, missionary-box, and decanters.

 The prisoner Woodford said it was not read over to him until after he had signed it.

 P.C.
 Purchase: on Tuesday last, about 10 o'clock in the morning, I went into the kitchen at the police-station for Woodford's breakfast, and he made some remark about his being heard that day.
 I said to him, you look as if you are going to tell where you got the £5 notes that you gave to Georgina before night.
 He said, I never gave her but one, and she must have stolen the rest from my pocket when I was in bed, for I had them there when I went to bed and when you took me I had nothing in my pocket but my knife.
-I said, stop a-bit, can you write ?
+I said, stop a-bit, can you write?
 He said, no, but if you will get pen and pencil (or pencil or paper) I will tell you what to write.
 I then left him and went and called the Sergeant.
 I took Woodford into Mr. Campbell's office before the Sargeant, and he wrote down what Woodford said.
 I read it aloud, and then the Sergeant said to Woodford, now listen to me, and he read it aloud to him.
 This was before Woodford signed it.
-I then said to him, do you wish to say anything else and he said, no. Sergeant White asked him if he would sign it ? and he said, yes, and did so.
+I then said to him, do you wish to say anything else and he said, no. Sergeant White asked him if he would sign it? and he said, yes, and did so.

 Herbert Barnes, servant to Mr. Hewitt, deposed to having fastened the doors of the store on Saturday night.